whatnick/python-depviz/README.md

 This project visualizes the dependency tree for Python environments.
 This is a hobby project born out of the frustration with managing complex Python environments reliably and continuously adding packages to them.
 It is meant to help isolate unrelated packages or identify critical packages upgrading which will have very wide ranging impact.
-It also does to adress issues with ABI's(usually pronounced Abyss), that will need a new tool which tracks python dependencies back to C/C++/Fortran and other system language land.
+It also does not address issues with
+ABI's(usually pronounced Abyss), that will need a new tool which tracks python dependencies back to C/C++/Fortran and other system language land.